newcleo-dev-team/lbh15/docs/source/learn_more.rst

 - :math:`h = c_p(T) \cdot T` is the specific enthalpy :math:`[J / kg]` of lead;
 - :math:`Q_{out}` is the dissipated heat in :math:`[W / m^3]`, that is kept constant throughout the entire simulation;
-- :math:`Q_{in}` is the heat load in :math:`[W / m^3]` that suddenly, during the simulation, undergoes a step variation; like an Heaviside function, the heat load initial value is kept constant till the instantaneous change, after which it reaches a constant positive value, as illustrated in :numref:`timevsqin`.
+- :math:`Q_{in}` is the heat load in :math:`[W / m^3]` that suddenly, during the simulation, undergoes a step variation; like an Heaviside function, the heat load initial value is kept to zero till the instantaneous change, after which it reaches a constant positive value, as illustrated in :numref:`timevsqin`.

   .. _timevsqin: